dotnet-architecture/eShopOnContainers/deploy/elk/Readme.md

 ![](img/elk/bitnami_splash.png)

-You can get the password for accessing going to your virtual machine in azure and check the boot diagnostics, theres a message that shows to you which is your password.
+You can get the password for accessing going to your virtual machine in azure and check the boot diagnostics, there's a message that shows to you which is your password.

-When you have the user and password you can access to the kibana tool, and create the ```eshops-*``` index pattern that is well documented at the beggining of this documentation and then start to discover.
+When you have the user and password you can access to the kibana tool, and create the ```eshops-*``` index pattern that is well documented at the beginning of this documentation and then start to discover.
 ![](img/elk/)